-- a.
-Equipment in service leaks: calculations are based on the amount of gas used to refill each equipment each year (refilled gas = leaked gas). - b.
-Retired equipment leaks: considering the difference between the rated load of the equipment and the gas recovered from this one at the end of its useful life.
+- Method of calculation - a.
+Equipment in service leaks: calculations are based on the amount of gas used to refill each equipment each year (refilled gas = leaked gas). - Retired equipment leaks: considering the difference between the rated load of the equipment and the gas recovered from this one at the end of its useful life.